 LCAG says that, if the Judicial Review is successful, the retrospective element of the charge will be reduced as HMRC will not be able to pursue closed years (years where the year-end has already passed).

 In advice to members, it says: ‘Closed years should remain out of reach by HMRC as your normal taxpayer protections will have been restored.
 Open years will still be able to be pursued by HMRC.
 APNs (Accelerated Payment Notices) will remain.
-But it does mean that HMRC will need to continue their enquiries and can be pushed to conclude these, which then means there is an option for the conclusion to those enquiries to be challenged through the proper processes.
-Currently, HMRC are being very slow to conclude enquiries, possibly because the Loan Charge is on the horizon.’
+But it does mean that HMRC will need to continue their inquiries and can be pushed to conclude these, which then means there is an option for the conclusion to those inquiries to be challenged through the proper processes.
+Currently, HMRC are being very slow to conclude inquiries, possibly because the Loan Charge is on the horizon.’

 The High Court will be hearing the Judicial Review in April or May 2019, with judgment expected in July.
 After its conclusion, either party will be able to appeal to the Supreme Court.

 If you reached a settlement with HMRC before September 2018’s deadline, then you won’t be affected by the outcome.